 There’s something magical about popovers — the crisp, golden shell giving way to a soft, airy center.
-These Blackberry Sugar Popovers take it up a notch with juicy blackberries folded right into the batter and a buttery sugar coating that makes every bite irresistible.
+These Blackberry Popovers take it up a notch with juicy blackberries folded right into the batter and a buttery sugar coating that makes every bite irresistible.
 Whether you’re serving them for brunch or just want a sweet treat, these popovers are an easy way to impress.

 What Goes Into It

 The secret to mile-high popovers lies in using room temperature ingredients and the right technique.
 Each component plays a crucial role in achieving that dramatic rise and golden-brown exterior.
+A full list of ingredients with measurements is available in the printable recipe card below.

 - Eggs – Room temperature eggs create more volume and help your popovers reach impressive heights.
 Set them out at least 30 minutes before starting.